 The rest of this paper is organized as follows.
-The system description and problem formulation are given in Section II, the problem is transformed to Lagrangian minimization problem in this section.
-In Section III, iterative Lagrangian function is proposed to calculate minimization of it and an alternative characterization for minimized Lagrangian function is provided.
-Our main results of calculating RD function for Gaussian sources under squared-error distortion measures is presented in Section IV, together with another way to compute Wyner's common information.
-Section V provide an iterative algorithm of RD function for general sources with numerical simulation for both performance of iterative algorithm and analytical formulation of RD function.
-At last, we conclude with a summary of our results in Section VI.
+The system description and problem formulation are given in Section II.
+In Section III, we present the main results and main contributions.
+And the proofs of the two theorems are established in Section IV and V, respectively.
+At last, we make a summary of this paper in Section VI.